Stokely Carmichael: Illness and death

 After his diagnosis of prostate cancer in 1996, Ture was treated for a period in Cuba, while receiving some support from the Nation of Islam.
 Benefit concerts for Ture were held in Denver, New York, Atlanta, and Washington, D.C., to help defray his medical expenses.
 The government of Trinidad and Tobago, where he was born, awarded him a grant of $1,000 a month for the same purpose.
 He went to New York, where he was treated for two years at the Columbia-Presbyterian Medical Center, before returning to Guinea.

 In a final interview given in April 1998 to The Washington Post, Ture criticized the limited economic and electoral progress made by African Americans in the U.S. during the previous 30 years.
-He acknowledged that blacks had won election to the mayor's office in major cities, but said that, as the mayors' power had generally diminished over earlier decades, such progress was essentially meaningless.
+He acknowledged that Black people had won election to the mayor's office in major cities, but said that, as the mayors' power had generally diminished over earlier decades, such progress was essentially meaningless.

-In 1998 Ture died of prostate cancer at the age of 57 in Conakry, Guinea.
+In 1998, Ture died of prostate cancer at the age of 57 in Conakry, Guinea.
 He had said that his cancer "was given to me by forces of American imperialism and others who conspired with them."
 He claimed that the FBI had infected him with cancer in an assassination attempt.

 The civil rights leader Jesse Jackson spoke in celebration of Ture's life, saying: "He was one of our generation who was determined to give his life to transforming America and Africa.
 He was committed to ending racial apartheid in our country.
 He helped to bring those walls down".
 NAACP Chair Julian Bond said that Carmichael "ought to be remembered for having spent almost every moment of his adult life trying to advance the cause of black liberation."

 Personal life

-Ture married Miriam Makeba, the noted singer from South Africa, in the US in 1968.
+Ture married singer Miriam Makeba from South Africa in the U.S. in 1968.
 They divorced in Guinea after separating in 1973.

 Later he married Marlyatou Barry, a Guinean doctor.
-They divorced sometime after having a son, Bokar, in 1981.
-By 1998, Marlyatou Barry and Bokar were living in Arlington County, Virginia, near Washington, DC.
-Using a statement from the All-African People's Revolutionary Party as a reference, Ture's 1998 obituary in The New York Times referred to his survivors as two sons, three sisters, and his mother.
+They divorced sometime after having a son in 1981.
+By 1998, Marlyatou Barry and Bokar were living in Arlington County, Virginia, US.
+Using a statement from the All-African People's Revolutionary Party as a reference, Ture's 1998 obituary in The New York Times said he was survived by two sons, three sisters and his mother.